nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/4-templates.md

 * Pure JavaScript&mdash;no `.vue` files
 * NativeScript themes

-This template is the simplest way you can develop your app with NativeScript-Vue.
-It does not require an extra build step, because everything is written in pure `.js` files.
+Use this template to develop your app from the [NativeScript CLI](https://github.com/NativeScript/nativescript-cli), using only JavaScript.

+Functionality-wise, the template is a spin-off of the basic template for NativeScript development and implements a simple button-controlled counter.

 ### Usage